MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-planning.md

 ### Testing

-User acceptance testing is a large part of delivering your Power Virtual Agents chatbot.
-Testing ensures the integration of the complete solution with the back-end, client API, and chatbot responses to customer input.
+User acceptance testing is a large part of delivering your Copilot Studio copilot.
+Testing ensures the integration of the complete solution with the back-end, client API, and copilot responses to customer input.

 ### Production deployment and readiness checklist